i-stanko/AsciiArtify/doc/Concept.md

     - Architecture: Creates multi-node Kubernetes clusters using Docker containers
     - Automation: Can be easily automated and scripted for cluster creation and teardown
     - Additional Features: Integrates with container-based workflows, making it suitable for CI/CD pipelines and local development environments
+- **Advantages:**
+  - Lightweight and portable
+  - Suitable for local development and testing
+  - Integrates well with Docker-based workflows
+- **Disadvantages:**
+  - Limited scalability for large clusters
+  - Limited monitoring and management features compared to production-grade solutions

 ### K3d
 - **Description:** K3d is a tool for running lightweight Kubernetes clusters in Docker containers.
 It leverages Rancher Kubernetes Engine (RKE) to create and manage the clusters.